rishav-singh-0/trend-buddy/database.md

 VISUALISE
-integrate `lightweight chart` in j take data from db and make chart
+integrate `lightweight chart` in jinja2 take data from db and make chart

 ANALYSIS